In this post I’m going to show you all possible ways to fetch & render your website externally.

 For every desired URL, go to lowest tabs and change to “rendered page” to check for the actual rendering.
 Also, it’s very important to change the filter on the left to “blocked resources” to make sure there are no important internal resources (with an emphasis to CSS & JS files) which are blocked.

 2.4.
-In case you your rendered page is blank or missing some crucial elements, adjust the Ajax timeout to 7-10 seconds:
+In case the rendered page is blank or missing some crucial elements, adjust the Ajax timeout to 7-10 seconds:

 If you see that after changing the Ajax timeout the page is rendered properly, it might indicate that your page is loading too slow, and hence Googlebot won’t be able to render your content.
 I’ve done this test myself with one website and saw the differences between the default 5 seconds (blank screen) and a few seconds more (full rendering of the page).